Kiki-99/Machine-Learning-Challenge-/README.md

 ## Conclusion ##

-As the graph presented above, it shows that the Random Forest model accuracy is higher than SVC model accuracy.
-However, training model duration was about an hour for Random Forest and 5 minutes for SVC with less than 100K samples.
+The pictures presented above show that even though the Random Forest model's accuracy is higher than the SVC model's accuracy, the training model duration was about an hour for Random Forest and 5 minutes for SVC with less than 100K samples.
 Therefore, if the model creation takes time and resources used into consideration, the SVC model tend to perform well within a limited budget and time.